HarmVeenstra/Powershellisfun/README.md

 # Powershellisfun
-Repository with the script that I used in the blogs
+Repository with the script that I used in my blogs on https://powershellisfun.com